CodingMagpie/my-English-learning-roadmap-Grammar-and-increasing-vocabulary/README.md

     - use Anki, or any other program
     - create own cards based on materials you learn
   - milestone to accomplish.
 Spend 300 hours on learning english, to become a "dungeon master".
+  - create learning project in my database and put information from learning there.

 #### Long-term:
 - make english as my 3rd "native" language and use it 70% of time